irmen/Pyro4/docs/source/tipstricks.rst

 .. sidebar:: reserved annotation chunks

-    The following annotation chunks are used by Pyro internally and should not be touched:
+    The following annotation chunks are used by Pyro internally and should not be touched or used:
     ``CORR``, ``HMAC`` and ``STRM``.

 An annotation is a low level datastructure (to optimize the generation of network messages):